 In April 1933 he married his first wife, British actress Jeanne Stuart (née Ivy Sweet), but his father’s control streak raised its head again.
 In September the couple went to stay with Dudley for a shooting holiday in Scotland and part way through Jeanne announced she had to return to London.
 Dudley did not trust her and had her followed by private detectives who compiled a dossier proving she was having an affair with actor David Hutcheson.
 The couple separated and were divorced in June 1934.

-Sir Bernard Docker commissioned the British shipbuilding firm, John I. Thorneycroft & Company to build a yacht to his specification.
+Bernard Docker commissioned the British shipbuilding firm, John I. Thorneycroft & Company to build a yacht to his specification.
 In 1938 the MY Shemara was completed which for many years was the largest private yacht in the country.
-During the Second World War in 1939, the Royal Navy requisitioned the yacht and used it for training for anti-submarine warfare until 1946.
+Bernard Docker was knighted for his work with medical charities in 1939 and in a somewhat ironic twist of fate in the same year the Royal Navy requisitioned the yacht and used it for training for anti-submarine warfare until 1946.

 Managing Director of BSA

-In the early 1940s, with his father’s help he became the Managing Director of BSA which owned the Daimler Company of which he was also chairman.
-Dudley Docker died in 1944 leaving Sir Bernard running most of ‘his’ business empire.
+In the early 1940s, with his father’s help he became the Managing Director of the BSA Group, which owned the Daimler Company of which he was also chairman.
+The Group also now included coachbuilders Barker and Hooper.
+Dudley Docker died in 1944 leaving Sir Bernard the bulk of his £890,000 estate and the task of running most of ‘his’ business empire.
 Sir Bernard also became chairman of the Midland Bank.

-Daimler marked its fiftieth anniversary of car manufacture and the fiftieth anniversary of the founding of the British motor industry in 1946.
+In 1946 Daimler marked its fiftieth anniversary of car manufacture and the fiftieth anniversary of the founding of the British motor industry in 1896.
 A celebratory lunch was held at the Savoy in London on 12 February for invited guests and members of the press at which the past fifty years were recalled.